 - After-sale benefits – Some contractors provide maintenance on a metal roof they’ve installed.
 Make a point to ask if this is offered with your purchase.

 - Feedback – Many contractors ask for feedback on both your satisfaction with the job and/or any improvements they could make.
-Roofing contractors thrive on reviews and testimonials, especially on Google and/or their company Facebook pages, from past customers to grow their business.
-If you do provide feedback, many contractors provide some kind of incentive or discount.
+Roofing contractors thrive on reviews and testimonials —especially on Google and/or their company’s Facebook pages — from past customers to grow their business.
+If you do provide feedback, some contractors may even provide incentives or discounts.

-Final Thoughts on Expectations & Preparations for a Metal Roof Installation
+Final Thoughts Preparing For a Metal Roof Installation

-- Before: After choosing the best contractor and bid, prepare your building, yard, neighbors, children, and pets for the install.
+- Before: After choosing the best contractor and bid, prepare your building, yard, neighbors, children, and pets for the installation.

 - During: Expect a lot of activity, people, and loud noises during the installation.
 Try to avoid hovering over workers and only communicate with your main contact about any concerns.